-- Low-hazard classification with hazards requiring controls to keep a facility or operation from a higher hazard classification - Potential impacts from operations to receptors located in non-Sandia-controlled areas - Final nuclear facility hazard categorization drives the need for additional reviewers.
+- A low-hazard classification for hazards requiring controls - Potential impacts from operations to receptors located in non-Sandia-controlled areas - Nuclear facility hazard categorization

+Every PHS is reviewed, at a minimum, by the author or preparer, an ES&H coordinator, a PHS team member, and the responsible department manager.
+Various ES&H SMEs may also be required to review the PHS, based on how the questions are answered; logic embedded in the PHS software drives the need for additional reviewers.
 An author or preparer may also designate additional reviewers.
-Additional PHS reviewer roles includes the following expertise:
+Additional PHS reviewer roles may include the following expertise:

-Every PHS is reviewed, at a minimum, by the author/preparer, ES&H coordinator, a PHS team member, and the responsible department manager.
-Various ES&H SMEs may also be required to review the PHS, based on how the questions are answered; logic embedded in the PHS software